What to Measure and How to Track the Most Important Sales Metrics

 So, if a sale was done well and expectations were well aligned with the customer, the probability of the customer canceling the contract is greatly reduced.

 It is common for a salesperson to excessively pressure a customer to close early, especially at the end of the month.
-At the same time, selling features that don't exist also impact the customer experience.
+At the same time, selling features that don't exist also impacts the customer experience.

 In this way, by analyzing this data (along with the others mentioned above), the churn can tell if the sales work was well executed.